Exhibitmark/mjolnir-h3/readme.md

 # MJOLNIR
-Mjolnir is a Blender tool for importing/exporting/building Halo 3 Forge maps in Master Chief Collection Working as of halo3.dll build 1.3073.0.0
+Mjolnir is a Blender tool for importing/exporting/building Halo 3 Forge maps in Master Chief Collection.

+Working as of halo3.dll build 1.3073.0.0

 ### Brief Tutorial